-The approbation you express, my dear Constance, of my endeavours to amuse you with an account of my botanical lectures, encourages me to proceed, though with great diffidence, since I find the subject becomes more intricate as I advance.
-The FRUCTIFICATION includes the flower and fruit, and contains the whole apparatus necessary to the process of perfecting the seeds.
-It consists of seven parts; and, to illustrate them, I have sketched some particulars from the lily, &c.
+Constance, of my endeavours to amuse you with an account of my botanical lectures encourages me to proceed, though with great diffidence, as I find the subject becomes more intricate as I advance.
+The fructification includes the flower and fruit, and contains the whole process of perfecting the seeds.
+It consists of seven parts; and to illustrate them, I have sketched some particulars from the lily, &c.